 - How to Start a Movement – a silly example of some interesting principles.

 - In the Tigers Mouth: An empowerment guide for social action by Katrina Shields.
 This is a great book with lots of prompts for reflection, with sections on inner resources for social change; tools for effectiveness; and preventing burnout.
-Check your local library or contact the Change Agency.
+Check your local library.

 - Base building